medic/cht-user-management/README.md

 | generated | None.
 No user inputs.                                  | Uses [LiquidJS](https://liquidjs.com) templates to generate data    | None                                                                                                   | [Details](#TheGeneratedConfigPropertyType)

 #### The Generated ConfigPropertyType
-ContactProperties with `type: "generated"` use the [LiquidJS](https://liquidjs.com) template to populate the property's data.
-Here is an example of some configuration properties.
-The user will be prompted to input the contact's name (CHP Name), but the user is _not_ prompted to input the place's name (CHP Area Name).
-The place's name will automatically be assigned a value.
-If the user puts `John` as the contact's name, then the place will be called `John's Area`.
+ContactProperties with `type: "generated"` use the [LiquidJS](https://liquidjs.com) template engine to populate a property with data.
+Here is an example of some configuration properties which use `"type": "generated"`:

 ```json
 {